-Voces8, an internationally celebrated a cappella vocal ensemble based in London, England, will make their 11th appearance at Eastern Mennonite School February 15 and 16, 2020.
-For the first time, the group will be hosted collaboratively with the Shenandoah Valley Children’s Choir (SVCC), along with the choirs of Eastern Mennonite School.
+VOCES8, an internationally celebrated a cappella vocal ensemble based in London, England, will make their 11th appearance at Eastern Mennonite School February 15 and 16, 2020.
+For the first time, the group’s educational outreach will include a collaborative workshop with the Shenandoah Valley Children’s Choir (SVCC), along with the choirs of Eastern Mennonite School.

-Voces8 has performed to EMHS nine times missing only 2019 in the past 10 years due to a scheduling conflict.
+Voces8 has performed at and led workshops EMHS nine times missing only 2019 in the past 10 years due to a scheduling conflict.
 The stop is an unusual one for the group because it is the one place where they stay in local homes.

 “Visiting EMHS enables us to be exposed to the ethos of this amazing community, and it helps remind us what making music should really be about: family, community and sharing our gifts for the enhancement of society and the world around us.” says Barney Smith, co-founder, artistic director and countertenor.